Last updated: June 5, 2026

 Common Cloud Migration Pitfalls to Avoid

-Even small businesses can run into problems during cloud migration for small business.
-Here are a few to watch out for:
+Even small businesses can run into problems during a cloud migration.
+Here are a few to watch out for.

 1. Downtime